Suman84/steam-market-CSGO-profitable-tradeups-predictor/README.md

 ## Uses beautifulSoup for data scraping.
 ## predicts profitable tradeups for csgo skins.

-### All calculation might not always be correct, but should be good enough to point in write direction.
+### All calculation might not always be correct, but should be good enough to point in right direction.
 ### Run Predictor_using_existing_data_in_file.py to see how it works.
 ### For latest data, delete everything inside skin_prices.txt and run names_and_prices_extractor_and_store_in_txtfile.py